Master's Degree Programme

 If you have the necessary skills and interest, you have the option of applying for admission to the PhD programme.
 You can apply when you have completed your Bachelor’s degree and one year of your Master’s degree or when you have completed your Master’s degree.
 In the PhD programme, you start working on a research project and are gradually trained through courses and personal guidance to become a researcher.
 Find more information about the PhD-programme in Mathematics or read examples of current research projects at the Department of Mathematical Sciences.

-As a student on the programme, you are based at the Department of Mathematics, which has its own canteen, library, and study areas shared by students.
-As a Master’s student, you can get your own desk in an office that you share with other Master’s students.
+As a student in the programme, you are based at the Department of Mathematics, which has its own canteen, library, and study areas shared by students.
+As a master’s student, you can get your own desk in an office that you share with other master’s students.
 The department also has a number of student organisations such as Eulers Venner (Euler’s Friends) and the Kalkulerbar (Friday bar), through which academic activities, study trips and social functions are organised.

 Aarhus University campus is unique, with buildings closely grouped together and surrounded by nature.
 The campus is conveniently situated close to the city centre, and student accommodation is readily available as long as you apply on time.
-There are a range of activities, ranging from running to regatta on the lake, as well as guest lectures, film screenings, and university events taking place throughout the year.
+There are a range of activities, ranging from running to regatta on the lake, film screenings, as well as guest lectures and other university events taking place throughout the year.
 To ensure student well-being, counselling services are available for students, to offer support and guidance during their time at Aarhus.

 -experienced, photographed and filmed by the students themselves.